mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 command "`/session` \[_HIST_NAME_]" is assumed.
 This will change to or create a new history file (with `options -ccCdPP`).

-If a plain text or PDF file path is set as the first positional argument, or as an argument to `option -S` (set instruction prompt), the file is loaded as text PROMPT.
+If a plain text or PDF file path is set as the last positional parameter or as an argument to `option -S` (set instruction prompt), the file is loaded as text PROMPT.